Preparing For The Unpredictable

 Texas Legislative District 16, which includes Conroe and the surrounding areas, is one of the fastest growing communities in the state.
 Metcalf is passionate about protecting schools, and contacted all six school districts he represents about their safety protocols and how to better implement them.

-“The reason we are here today is this issue has been on my heart for quite some time,” said Metcalf.
+“The reason we are here today is this issue has been on my heart for quite some time,” Metcalf said.
 “I want to see my twin daughters protected, who are both headed in to first grade this year.
 I want to see all of your children protected.
 I am wanting all school districts to understand that school safety needs to become a priority.”

 During Monday’s meeting, Fuller emphasized that preventative action and plans are just as important as having locks on doors and other security measures in place.

-“Providing prevention education and training is key,” said Fuller.
+“Providing prevention education and training is key,” Fuller said.
 “Those other security systems are tools, and they are important tools, but tools are only as good as the people using them.
 You may have a security system, you may have a metal detector, but if you don’t help people get familiar with how to use those tools, then the tools might as well be paper weights.”

 John Yarabeck, SHSU dean of students, is confident in the team in place at the university.
 Yarabeck stressed that setting baseline standards for actions that could take place at K-12 schools is key to preventing potential safety issues.